-Take a nature walk.
+Let's go on a nature walk.
 Safely collect some items such as a leaf, rock, pinecone, flower, or bug.
 Examine them closely.
-If you have a magnifying glass, use it to zoom in on the tiny details of your items.
+If you have a magnifying glass, use it to see the tiny details of your items.

 - What do you notice? - What do you wonder? - Describe what you see up close in your science notebook. - How does your perspective change your observations during scientific exploration?